Overview of Non-Melanoma Skin Cancer

 Non-Melanoma Skin Cancer Incidence

-Basal cell carcinoma is the most frequently diagnosed skin cancer in whites, and squamous cell carcinoma is the second most common skin cancer.
+Basal cell carcinoma is the most frequently diagnosed skin cancer in Caucasians, and squamous cell carcinoma is the second most common skin cancer.
 In dark-complexioned individuals, squamous cell carcinoma is the most common skin cancer, whereas basal cell cancer is less often diagnosed in this population.

-Basal cell carcinoma accounts for approximately 75% of the non-melanoma skin cancers diagnosed annually in the United States.
+Basal cell carcinoma accounts for approximately 80 percent of the non-melanoma skin cancers diagnosed annually in the United States.
 The incidence of basal cell cancer increases with age.
 It tends not to metastasize (spread) to distant sites.
 The typical basal cell cancer appears on the skin as a slow-growing, pink or skin-colored lesion.
 More than 99% of people with basal cell carcinomas are alive five years after diagnosis.
 People with metastatic disease have lower survival rates.

 Squamous cell carcinoma often occurs on the skin areas that are damaged by sun exposure.
 The most frequent areas are the neck, face, back, forearm, and the backs of the hands.
 Squamous cell cancers most often appear as red, hard nodules that expand rapidly.
 Unlike basal cell cancers, squamous cell carcinomas can metastasize.
-Despite this fact, the 5-year survival rate is greater than 95% in squamous cell carcinoma patients.
+Despite this fact, the 5-year survival rate is greater than 95 percent in squamous cell carcinoma patients.

 The skin is the largest organ of the body.
 It covers the internal organs, serves as a barrier against germs, regulates body temperature, prevents the loss of bodily fluids, removes excess water and salts, produces vitamin D, and interacts with the brain to generate the sensations of touch, pain, and temperature.
 The skin varies in depth in different parts of the body.
 It is noticeably thickest over the palms of the hands and the soles of the feet, where it is hard and horn-like in composition.
 It usually is thicker in men than in women, and it is thicker in adults than in children.